huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ## Tings

 We have implemented a layered Ting structure to elevate voices and collective knowledge from distinct groups within the community.
-As of today, we appoint time for four different Tings that meet during the Ting weeks:
+As of today, we appoint time for four different Tings that meet during the Tingweeks:

 ![Tingweek tings](./images/tingweek-tings.png)